jsenv/jsenv-template-pwa/docs/testing/readme.md

 ## Debug a test

-As previously mentioned, according to jsenv philosophy a test file executes like a classic file.
-It means you can use the debugging tool of classic files to debug test files.

-The recommended way to debug a file is to start the development server and use Chrome devtools.
+As previously mentioned, according to jsenv philosophy a test file executes like a standard file.
+A test file can be debugged using the development server and Chrome devtools.

 ![Screencast test with chrome devtools](./test_chrome_devtools.gif)